-Attach Z-Brackets To Solar Panels
+Step 1: Attach Z-Brackets to Solar Panels

 As they come, solar panels cannot be mounted onto a camper van’s roof.
-So to do this, you must purchase one set of mounting brackets (Z-brackets) for every panel you have.
+So, to do this, you must purchase one set of mounting brackets (Z-brackets) for every panel you have.
 Each set of Z-bracket mounts comes with the bolts & nuts needed to attach to a rigid solar panel’s aluminum frame.

 This way, the butyl tape will act as a waterproof seal around the screw holes and the VHB tape in the middle will provide additional adherence between the solar panels and the roof.

-Mount Solar Panels On The Roof
+Step 3: Mount Solar Panels on Van Roof

 Because both the VHB and Butyl Tape are on the Z-brackets, you’ll want to place the solar panels in the exact spot you want them located.
-Once you place the panels down on the roof, it will be difficult and messy to re-locate them again.
+Once you place the panels down on the roof, it will be difficult and messy to relocate them again.

-Screw Solar Panels To Roof
+Step 4: Screw Solar Panels to Van Roof

 The Z-bracket mounts come supplied with screws.